amibaid/Protein-Protein-Interactions/README.md

 </table>

 ### Description
-This is my summer project from UCSF AI4ALL!
+This is my summer research project from UCSF AI4ALL.
 This project uses machine learning to predict protein-protein interactions between the human proteome and the SARS-CoV2 virus proteins using previously known virus-human protein interaction information between human and Zika virus proteins and sequence alignment.